 1965-66 – Development of the coated-fertiliser process

 The coated-fertiliser method was invented by the United States (US)-based agricultural business, Archer Daniels Midland Corporation.
 Whilst it was initially intended for cereal crops, the product – which they called Osmocote – proved to be too expensive for widespread cultural application.
-As Osmocote better suited a speciality market, the firm decided to sell the product and the technology.
+As Osmocote better suited a specialty market, the firm decided to sell the product and the technology.

 1966 – Sierra Chemical Company establishes

 Two complementary technologies – Osmocote-coated fertiliser and Agriform fertiliser tablets – form the basis for this new company.

 Sierra introduces the first generation of Osmocote coated fertilisers.
 These are an NPK granule with an organic resin coating around it – ensuring that just one application of nutrients is sufficient for a long period of time.